Essential Questions for Designing Effective Solar Lighting Systems

 My favorite analogy for this is lighting a candle in a dark room.
 If you have a completely dark room and you light one candle, it produces a LOT of light.
 However, if you were to turn on a couple of lamps in the room, that one candle doesn’t produce quite as much light.
 Understanding light level requirements is quite similar.

-If you have a street, parking lot, sign, pathway, etc. in a dark area without a lot of other lights around, using a lower level illumination will provide plenty of light for people to see clearly.
-If you have an area that has a lot of ambient light, say like a park that is surrounded by well-lit roadways and buildings, you will need a higher light output to produce a noticeable light.
+If you have a street, parking lot, sign, pathway, etc. in a dark area without many other lights around, using a lower-level illumination will provide plenty of light for people to see clearly.
+If you have an area that has a lot of ambient light, say a park surrounded by well-lit roadways and buildings, you will need a higher light output to produce a noticeable light.

 If none of this is known, the project installation location can help the lighting designer understand what is in the nearby area.
 It can also help by just having a lighting objective, such as illuminating a parking lot with 4 ADA parking spaces that may need extra light to ensure it meets minimum ADA requirements.